petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 **Invite Users**: Invite users to collaborate on the publication.
 See [Collaborating on Publications](./collaborating-on-publications.md) for more information.

 **Publish**: Begin the publishing process for the publication.
 This redirects users to the publishing page, where they can resolve conflicts.
-If there are no conflicts, they can then click *Publish* to make their changes live.
+If there are no conflicts, they can click *Publish* to make their changes live.
 See [Publishing Changes](./making-and-publishing-changes.md#publishing-changes) and [Resolving Conflicts](./resolving-conflicts.md) for more information.

 **Schedule**: Schedule the publication's changes to be applied to production.
 See [Publishing Changes](./making-and-publishing-changes.md#publishing-changes) for more information.